alis-exchange/terraform-provider-alis/docs/resources/google_spanner_database_role.md

 page_title: "alis_google_spanner_database_role Resource - alis"
 subcategory: ""
 description: |-
+  Creates a custom role in the database if it does not exist.
+If the role already exists, it will be imported into the state.
   Authoritative for a given role.
-Updates the Database to create a custom role.
-  Other roles within the IAM policy for the database are preserved.
+Other roles within the database are preserved.
 ---

 # alis_google_spanner_database_role (Resource)

+Creates a custom role in the database if it does not exist.
+If the role already exists, it will be imported into the state.
 Authoritative for a given role.
-Updates the Database to create a custom role.
-Other roles within the IAM policy for the database are preserved.
+Other roles within the database are preserved.